![]() Wikipedia Sitemap |

 Vietnam War Glossary: A-L. Vietnam War Glossary: M-Z from Alpha History.
 This Vietnam War glossary contains definitions of words, terms and concepts pertaining to the struggle for Vietnam between the 19th century and 1975.
 Words from M to Z. This glossary has been written and compiled by Alpha History authors.

-Glossary of some of the words used during the Vietnam War from 1st Cav Medic (Airmobile).
-"This site is dedicated to the Army Medics / Navy Corpsmen named on the Vietnam Memorial Wall and to the men with whom I served in the 1st Battalion, 8th Cavalry, First Cavalry Division (Airmobile)."
+● Glossary of Military Terms & Slang from the Vietnam War D-J. "This site is dedicated to the Army Medics / Navy Corpsmen named on the Vietnam Memorial Wall and to the men with whom I served in the 1st Battalion, 8th Cavalry, First Cavalry Division (Airmobile)."
 Copyright 1998 - 2007 by John D. Dennison.

 What Do the Prescription Abbreviations Mean?
 By Carol Eustice, About.com Guide.
 "Centuries ago, all prescriptions were written in Latin ...
 Origins of Using 'Rx' for 'Prescription' - Its origins are given variously as an abbreviation of the Latin word 'recipe,' meaning 'take' ..."